liziwl/C-CPP-programming/README.md

 * -i 1 means to ignore (skip) the first line.

 ## Lab3
+The purpose of this program is to take a directory name as argument, to search this directory and its subdirectories, and when two identical files are found to display the two names, including directories, of identical files.
+The tool will only display the pairs of file names, the program user will then use the information to decide what to do.

+More detail, please read LAB3_SUBJECT.pdf
 ## Lab4
 You are provided with a .hpp file to complete, a .cpp file to complete, and a main.cpp that you mustn't modify and is exactly what will be used to test your code.
 Additionally, you get a makefile.
 For grading, we'll compare the output with your classes to a known result.